 Today’s recipe of Indian spiced tray baked chicken and veggies is a wholesome one-pot wonder.
 It has the right balance of nutrition and amazing flavors which will be loved by all in the family!

-Baked chicken is my favorite genre of food (if it’s legit to call a genre!) and there is no stopping to it since the time I had got my oven… almost 2 years back!
+Baked chicken is my favorite genre of food (if it’s legit to call a genre!) and there is no stopping to it since the time I had got my oven which is almost 2 years back from now!
 Oven-cooked chicken has something extra in it which always keeps me hooked and I keep on trying new recipes one after another.
 Today’s recipe of Indian spiced tray baked chicken with veggies is an example of another such successful experiment.
+The name of this recipe is a mouthful and I don’t deny that; at the same time making this Indian spiced tray baked chicken with veggies is worth every penny & effort of yours as it is one incredible dish packed in a single baking pan!

 Well, I am old enough now to understand that life is not fair to anyone until and unless you take charge of it.
 So, there is no point in arguing with something as abstract as life and I better take charge of the tasks at hand.
 Thankfully my today’s task is pretty simple and I guess I am successfully wrapping it up.
 This recipe of Indian spiced tray baked chicken with veggies is outstanding enough to make you crave for it on its own without me giving too much effort!
 I would only add that it is childishly easy to make and you won’t have to recall a whole list of spices just because it is Indian spiced; you would only need 3 things – turmeric, mustard seeds and curry leaves – to create this incredible delicacy at home.